 In a world where people are spending a significant amount of time infront of their screens, the ability to verify scarcity of digital assets for the very first time has the potential to spearhead a generational shift from physical to digital ownership.

-In this section, we will review the NFT market activity in the first half of 2022, fundraising activity, as well as trends and outlook for the sector.
+In this section, we will review the NFT market activity, fundraising activity, as well as trends and outlook for the sector.